VIC.GOV.AU | Policy and Advisory Library

 8.5 Amenities

-Hotel amenities (internet, car parking and laundry services) can be expensive.
-Should such expenses be reasonably incurred, they may be reimbursable on approval by the traveller’s financial delegate.
+Hotel amenities (including internet, car parking and laundry services) can be expensive.
+Should such expenses be reasonably incurred, they may be reimbursable on approval by the traveller’s delegate.

 8.6 Cancellations

 Most hotels have strict cancellation policies.
-To avoid incurring additional costs, cancellations should be made as soon as possible and at least 24 hours before arrival.
+To avoid incurring additional costs, cancellations must be made as soon as possible and at least 24 hours before arrival.

 The costs of meals when travelling for official business may be reimbursed.
-Please refer to reimbursement of travel and personal policy for further information.
+Refer to the Travel and Personal Expenses – Teaching Service policy for further information.

-DET will reimburse reasonable, travel-related out of pocket expenses incurred by their travellers during the exercise of their duties in accordance with the reimbursement of travel and personal policy.
+DE will reimburse reasonable, travel-related out of pocket expenses incurred by travellers during the exercise of their duties in accordance with the Travel and Personal Expenses – Teaching Service policy.

 Using mobile phones overseas: Using an Australian mobile phone provided by the government when travelling overseas is likely to attract expensive roaming fees.
 Travellers’ respective travel approvers must authorise such use of mobile devices in advance.